-Where we stand now: E-cigarettes
+5 cancer-causing toxins found in e-cigarette vapor

 Still, researchers weren't convinced.
 "Although these data suggest that e-cigarettes may be a safer alternative to conventional cigarettes," reviewers Bradley Drummond and Donna Upson said, "there are no data regarding the long-term cancer risk associated with low-level exposure to the detected carcinogens.
 Similar to cancer risk, there are no published data describing the long-term lung function or cardiovascular effects of e-cigarettes."

-2015 headline: Vaping could be dangerous, but perhaps a quitting aid
+2015 headline: Vaping could be dangerous but perhaps a quitting aid

 A New England Journal of Medicine study set off alarm bells by reporting that some e-cigarettes release formaldehyde, a probable carcinogen, when heated by high-voltage batteries.